marmelab/react-admin/docs/ListGuesser.md

 ## Usage

-You can use the `ListGuesser` to determine which fields to use based on the data returned by the API.
+You can use the `<ListGuesser>` component to determine which fields to use based on the data returned by the API.

 ```jsx
 // in src/App.js